emmaheed/Python-Assignments/README.md

 5. Run a python-file by writing `python3 main.py`.

 ## Install packages
-1. Write the command `install --upgrade pip` to have the latest update.
-2. `python3 -m pip install <package>`: The package ends in the virtual environment if activated, otherwise global on the computer.
+1. `python3 -m pip install <package>`: The package ends in the virtual environment if activated, otherwise global on the computer.
-3. `python3 -m pip install --upgrade <package>`
+2. `python3 -m pip install --upgrade <package>`